nicklockwood/ShapeScript/docs/ios/getting-started.md

 ## Debugging and Selection

-You can get information about your model (such as polygon count and overall dimensions) by tapping the info icon in the top-right corder of the screen.
+To get information about your scene (such as polygon count and overall dimensions), tap the info button in the top-right corder of the screen.

-If a particular part of your model doesn't look right, you can tap to select it in the viewer, then get info on just the selected part.
-This will also tell you which line in the script file defines that component.
+To get info about a particular shape in the scene, tap on it in the viewer to select it then press the info button.
+This will also tell you which line in the `.shape` file defines that component.
+Tap outside of the shape to deselect it again.

 ![Object info](../images/object-info-ios.png)

+**Note:** If you are having trouble identifying a particular shape from your `.shape` file, you can use the [debug command](debugging.md) to highlight it in the viewer.

 ---
 [Index](index.md) | Next: [Camera Control](camera-control.md)